Egyptian regulator tells Banque du Caire, others to IPO this year

 The authority said in a statement that companies that had not yet completed offerings would have to do so by Dec.
 31. It did not name the companies.

-The stock exchange sources told Reuters the companies were Banque du Caire (BQDC.CA), Egypt's third-largest state-owned bank, as well as Sky Light for Touristic Development, New Castle for Investment Sports (NCIS.CA), and City Trade Securities and Brokerage (CTSB.CA).
+The stock exchange sources told Reuters the companies were Banque du Caire, Egypt’s third-largest state-owned bank, as well as Sky Light for Touristic Development, New Castle for Investment Sports, and City Trade Securities and Brokerage.

 Reuters could not immediately reach the companies for comment.